-Associate \lceil Photonics \times Computing \rfloor : We aim to create new optical systems and computing Professor Ryoichi Horisaki systems by mutually complementing optics/photonics and information science.
-In particular, we aim to construct new system architectures from the perspective of systems information science, while leveraging the advantages of light as a medium for information transmission and processing, such as high speed, parallelism, and low loss.
-More specifically, as shown below, we are advancing research with two main focuses: Computing for Photonics and Photonics for Computing.
-Through these research efforts, we also aim to cultivate individuals proficient in both nature sciences and information science, who will contribute to society in the future.
-(1) Computational imaging - Computing for Photonics: We are exploring advance imaging technologies that extend beyond traditional imaging by integrating optics and information science, including the rapidly evolving field of machine learning.
-This integration aims to harmonize signal processing with optical measurement are control.
-Such technologies are highly anticipated across various fields, such as life sciences, astronomy, and next-generation visual interfaces.
-Our approach, guided a minimalist yet sophisticated design philosophy rooted in the fundamentals of op and information science, focuses on advancing information visualization, enhancing performance, and simplifying optical hardware.
-These goals include the development of innovative microscopes, imaging through scattering techniques, and three- dimensional displays.
-(2) AI photonics - Photonics for Computing: As the demand for information communication and computation increases, relying solely on electronic processors for computation leads to finite computational resources that need help to keep up with demand.
+Professor "Photonics × Computing": We aim to develop novel optical and computing syste Ryoichi by integrating optics/photonics and information science.
+Specifically, we strive to Horisaki create innovative system architectures from the viewpoint of systems information science, leveraging the inherent advantages of light-such as high speed, parallelism, and low loss-as a medium for information transmission and process As detailed below, our research progresses along two primary directions: "Computing for Photonics" and "Photonics for Computing."
+Through these initiatives, we also endeavor to foster individuals proficient in both natural science and information science, who will significantly contribute to society in the future.
+(1) Computational Imaging - Computing for Photonics: We explore advanced imaging technologies that go beyond traditional approaches by integrating optics a information science, including the rapidly evolving field of machine learning.
+This integration harmonizes signal processing with optical measurement and control.
+Such technologies have tremendous potential across diverse fields, including life sciences, astronomy, and next-generation visual interfaces.
+Guided by a minimalis yet sophisticated design philosophy rooted in the fundamentals of optics and information science, our approach focuses on advancing information visualization improving performance, and simplifying optical hardware.
+Specific objectives include the development of innovative microscopes, imaging through scattering media, and three-dimensional displays.
+(2) AI Photonics - Photonics for Computing: As the demand for information communication and computation increases, relying solely on electronic processors for computation leads to finite computational resources that need help to keep up with demand.
 Therefore, it is essential to develop computers and accelerators that exploit the properties of natural and physical systems to achieve energy-efficient a high-speed systems.
 With this in mind, we are driving research and development of computers and accelerators that physically address the above challenges by exploiting various properties of light.
-In particular, we are creating new principles and application systems, such as decision-making using chaotic light, which has f and complex oscillations, and quantum walks with localization and linear propagation, as well as optical reservoir computing.
+In particular, we are creating new principles and application systems, such as decision-making using chaotic lasers or single photons, as well as optical reservoir computing and photonic neural networks base on delay-systems.